AmanDeep9925/NaiveSapien/README.md

 ## Developer,Tech Enthusiast ! 🚀

 - 🍎 Learing ReactJS,NextJS 🧪
-- 🥅 2022 Goals : Get a role as FullStackDeveloper 🖥️
+- 🥅 2023 Goals : Get a role as FullStackDeveloper 🖥️
 - ⚡ Love to read 📖 and cycling 🚴‍♂️
+- ✍️ Journaling my daily activity 📖

 ### Connect with me: